Philosophy: Who Needs It by Ayn Rand

 Philosophy by design

-It is clear to see why Ayn Rand created her own philosophy based on fundemental truth.
-This was necessary (particularly in her novels) to demonstrate how we can create a better world by tapping into our own minds and connecting with our inner consciousness.
-It also highlights the outrageous irrationality of pseudo-scientists who are bought and paid by the government and corporate entities, and promoted preferentially on mainstream media.
+It is clear to see that Ayn Rand created her own philosophy based on fundemental truth.
+This was necessary (particularly in her novels) to demonstrate how we can create a better world by reasoning with our minds and connecting to our inner consciousness.
+It was also necessary to highlight the outrageous irrationality of silo scientists and academics who are bought and paid for by governments, conglomerates and global non-profit entities, while being promoted preferentially on mainstream media.

-It is no wonder that concepts of individual independence and freedom are so vehemently opposed by those who seek the good life for themselves to the detriment of everyone else - and why they prefer us not to think about it.
+It is no wonder the concepts of individual independence and freedom are so vehemently opposed by those who seek the good life for themselves to the detriment of anyone not like them - and why they prefer us not to think about it.

 Ayn's writings, lectures and books confirm that positive change is possible and that such tyranny can be countered, quietly, by contesting unfounded, irrational claims as we come across them.
-It means being prepared to use our minds and to speak out, rather than being told what to think and accepting the untruth that our ideas are not important.
+It means being prepared to think for ourselves and to speak out, rather than being told what to think and accepting the untruth that our ideas, rights and desires are not important.

-Choosing the kind of world we want to live in is in our hands and we need to take note, because, as Ayn said in 1982 when this book was published: the brutes are winning by default.
+Choosing the kind of world we want to live in is in our hands and we need to take note, because, as Ayn said in 1982 when her book was published: The brutes are winning by default.

-It is prudent for us to be able to recognise rational philosophies that have our best interests at heart, compared to dogmatic pseudo-philosophies based on whims forcing change upon us without our knowledge, consent or favour.
+It is prudent for us to be able to recognise rational philosophies that have our best interests at heart, compared to dogmatic pseudo-philosophies based on whim that force change onto us without our knowledge, consent or favour.

 The beauty of Ayn Rand is that she shows us how to counter such falsities and stand up to our own truth.